mariusgontran/mariusgontran/README.md

 - 👋 Hi, I’m @mariusgontran
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning Python and HTML
+- 🌱 I’m currently studying a Bachelor of IT

 <!---
 mariusgontran/mariusgontran is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.